rauletepawa/Species_Distribution_Modeling/readme.md

 - [Focal Loss (FL)](https://arxiv.org/pdf/1708.02002)
 - [Dice Loss](https://cvinvolution.medium.com/dice-loss-in-medical-image-segmentation-d0e476eb486)

 Also BCE and Focal Loss where tested with weighting and without weighting.
-And I have chose weighting as it has shown better convergence plots such as it is described in the [original paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14466?utm=) where the CustomLoss class is described:
+And I have chose weighting as it has shown better convergence plots such as it is described in [Yuqing Hu 2024](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14466?utm=) where the CustomLoss class is described:

 ```
 import torch.nn.functional as F